idenisovs/react-reflex-grid/README.md

 - `hidden` - allow to hide whole row at the specific breakpoints.
 Allowed breakpoints: XXS, XS, SM, MD, LG, XLG.
 Example: `<Container hidden="xs,sm">...</Container>"`.

 ### Row

 Container for columns.
 The following properties may be set:

 - `bleed` - remove the internal padding on the entire grid.
 - `className` - additional CSS classes for component.
 - `hidden` - allow to hide whole row at the specific breakpoints.
 Allowed breakpoints: XXS, XS, SM, MD, LG, XLG.
 Example: `<Row hidden="xs,sm">...</Col>"`.
 - `align` - when this will be applied to `Row`, then columns will be collapsed to content and aligned to vertical position, as it is set by value of `align`.
 It can be set in the following way: `<Row align=["start"|"center"|"end"]>...</Row>`
 - `direction-row-reverse`, `direction-column`, `direction-column-reversed` - set the direction of columns.
 - `justify-end`, `justify-center`, `justify-space-between`, `justify-space-around` - set the justification of columns.
+- Grid wrapping:
+    - `wrap` - Wrap columns if there is no space left (**default**).
+    - `no-wrap` - Put all columns in single row, even if there is no space left.
+    - `wrap-reverse` - Gives you a grid that wraps in reverse if there is no space left.

 ### Col
 Column element.
 The following properties may be set: